kalilinuxoo7/simple-bitcore-node/docs/services/bitcoind.md

-# amigo Service
+# simple Service

-The amigo Service is a Node.js interface to [amigo Core](https://github.com/amigochain/amigo-core) for querying information about the amigo block chain.
-It will manage starting and stopping `amigod` or connect to several running `amigod` processes.
-It uses an instance of a amigo with additional indexes enabled for querying information about addresses and blocks.
+The simple Service is a Node.js interface to [simple Core](https://github.com/kalilinuxoo7/simple-core) for querying information about the simple block chain.
+It will manage starting and stopping `simpled` or connect to several running `simpled` processes.
+It uses an instance of a simple with additional indexes enabled for querying information about addresses and blocks.
 Results are cached for performance and there are several additional API methods added for common queries.

 ## Configuration

-The default configuration will include a "spawn" configuration in "amigod".
-This defines the location of the block chain database and the location of the `amigod` daemon executable.
-The below configuration points to a local clone of `amigo`, and will start `amigod` automatically with your Node.js application.
+The default configuration will include a "spawn" configuration in "simpled".
+This defines the location of the block chain database and the location of the `simpled` daemon executable.
+The below configuration points to a local clone of `simple`, and will start `simpled` automatically with your Node.js application.

 ```json
   "servicesConfig": {